MrSimonC/Toggle-Mac-Function-Keys/README.md

 ### At Startup

-In a tip from [@SoftTransistor](https://github.com/SoftTransistor) you could add the script to your login items to trigger switching keys each time you start up.
+In a tip given from [@SoftTransistor](https://github.com/SoftTransistor) you could add the script to your login items to trigger switching keys each time you start up.

 ![mac startup](mac-startup.png)